suffolklibraries/sljekyll/_docs/updating-the-website.md

 ## Netlify hosting and building the site

-We use a company called [Netlify](https://www/netlify.com) to take care of our hosting.
-Netlify automatically optimise our sites by:
+We use a company called [Netlify](https://www.netlify.com) to take care of our hosting.
+Netlify automatically optimises our sites by:

 - deploying them to a Content Delivery Network (CDN)
 - minimising javascript, CSS and HTML